 In Virginia, as in every state, you have the right to remain silent when questioned by the police, and you should exercise that right to the best of your ability.

-Remember, anything that you say to the police can be used against you in court.
+Remember, anything that you say to the police can and will be used against you in court.

 We are not exaggerating when we say that there is never a situation in which it is wise to speak with the police without a lawyer present.